Comana Pontica: History

 Comana Pontica was located in the region of Pontus (now part of modern Turkey).
 It was located in 2009 by the use of ground-sensor radar and excavation on the outer walls soon began.
 The Middle East Technical University (METU) located in Ankara, Turkey, undertook control of the diggings.
 Translate page KARP - Komana Arkeolojik Araştırma Projesi.

 Of four locations chosen, three proved to be sites of city settlements.
 As each layer was removed, beginning with the outer city walls, artifacts as well as skeletal remains revealed the presence of the Ottoman Empire, the Byzantine Greeks, the Roman Empire, and the Greeks.
 With each subsequent layer, it is hoped that proof of the Assyrians, the Hittites, the Lydians, and the Cimmerians presence will be authenticated.
 In this ancient city, there were regular festivals during which women residing at Komana during the Hittite period performed sacred prostitution.

-The Pontic region was self-governing as the Kingdom of Pontus from 281 BCE with the ascension of Mithridates I of Pontus (Persian Mithridatic dynasty) until 63 BCE when Mithridates VI of Pontus was defeated at the Battle of Actium by Roman General Pompey.
+The Pontic region was self-governing as the Kingdom of Pontus from 281 BCE with the ascension of Mithridates I of Pontus (Persian Mithridatic dynasty) until 63 BCE when Mithridates VI of Pontus was defeated at the Battle of the Lycus by Roman General Pompey.
 Mithridates VI committed suicide by poison rather than be captured and brought to Rome in a cage.
 The territory of the Kingdom of Mithridates VI of Pontus, Comana Pontica was a large temple-state operating in the Hellenistic period which covers ancient Greek (Hellenic) history and Mediterranean history between the death of Alexander the Great in 323 BC and the emergence of the Roman Empire as signified by the Battle of Actium in 31 BC and the subsequent conquest of the ancient Egyptian Ptolemaic Kingdom the following year.
 Tokat (pop.
 129,879 2009 census), the capital city of Tokat province borders what once was Comana Pontica.